borispulyer/tiny-node-api/README.md

 The server has different "locations" to handle requests:

 - The `heartbeat` location provides a health probe.
 - The `endpoints` location exposes configurable endpoints which can be mapped to specific files (`http://myserver/api/v1/users` might provide the content of `/public/users.json`).
-The server can optionally run filter functions before providing the content; named parameters (`http://myserver/api/va/users/{id}/{email}`) can be used to speicify the behaviour of the filter.
+The server can optionally run filter functions before providing the content; named parameters (`http://myserver/api/v1/users/{id}/{email}`) can be used to specify the behaviour of the filter.
 - The `filesystem` location just serves files in the server's `SERVER_PATH_PUBLIC`.
 However a modifier can be used to transform files, e.g. in order to merge multiple files into one single file.

-The server will check the locations in the follwong order
+The server will check the locations in the following order

 ```
 Heartbeat → [Authentication] → Endpoints → Filesystem
 ```

-If authentication is enabled, a request to the `endpoint` or `filesysrtem` location needs a valid JASON web token (JWT).
-Request to the `heartbeat` location never need authentication.
+If authentication is enabled, a request to the `endpoints` or `filesystem` location needs a valid JSON web token (JWT).
+Requests to the `heartbeat` location never need authentication.

 ## Processing requests

 A request to a `filesystem` or `endpoints` location will be processed by different modules in the following order:

 - Parse file (currently `JSON` and `YAML`)
-- Apply modifiers (currently `include` modifier to merge the content of seperate files in order to create a single response from files)
+- Apply modifiers (currently `include` modifier to merge the content of separate files in order to create a single response from files)
 - Run a JavaScript filter function (only available for `endpoint` location)
 - Format output (currently `JSON`, `YAML` or `JS`)